-With over 800 recipes under my belt, it is safe to say that I've learned a thing or two along the way.
+With over 800 quinoa recipes under my belt, it is safe to say that I've learned a thing or two along the way.

 How to Make Instant Pot Quinoa

 I like to soak the seeds for about an hour.
 This step is optional if you are pressed for time.
+Even if you decide not to soak it, rinse it until the water runs clear.

 Add your oil and onion and cook until the onion is tender about 8 minutes.

-Cook on high pressure for one minute.
+Pressure cook for one minute.

-Remove lid and fluff!
+Remove lid and fluff with a fork!

-Frequently Asked Questions:
+Frequently Asked Questions

 One cup of dry quinoa makes 3 cups of cooked quinoa.

-Do You Need to Wash Before Cooking?
+Do I Need to Rinse Quinoa Before Cooking?

-Yes.
-It is covered in a bitter substance called saponin.
-This substance protects the seeds from birds and pest as they grow.
 Not only does it taste bitter, but it can also cause gastrointestinal distress.
 Luckily, it rinses off easily.
 To rinse, place it in a fine metal strainer and rinse under cold water for 3 to 5 minutes until the water runs clear.

 If you want to kick things up a notch in terms of flavor, try adding these seasonings.
 They are intended to be used in salads, wraps, and casseroles but also work as a very simple side dish.